OnePlus 12R vs Sony Xperia 1 VI

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Sony Xperia 1 VI is better if you prioritize exclusive 85-170mm true continuous optical zoom lens.
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Sony Xperia 1 VI wins if you value exclusive 85-170mm true continuous optical zoom lens.
+Both are rated highly (4.3★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure